 1 USB 3.0 (can be converted to SATA using an optional USB to SATA adapter)

 1 SCSI ( using the SCSI Module Option)

 Destination ports include:

 2 USB 3.0 (can be converted to SATA using an optional USB to SATA adapter)

 1 SCSI (using the SCSI Module Option)

 A Gigabit Ethernet port for network connectivity is built-in.
-An optional PCI express card interface (for new/future technologies such as Thunderbolt) is planned for future availability.In addition the unit includes a USB 3.0 device port for drive preview and two USB 2.0 host ports
+The unit includes a USB 3.0 device port for drive preview and two USB 2.0 host ports

 Broad Interface SupportBuilt-in support for SAS/SATA/USB/Firewire storage devices.
 Supports 1.8″/2.5″/3.5″ IDE and 1.8″ IDE ZIF and microSATA interfaces with adapters included with Falcon.
-Optional adapters are available for eSATA, mSATA and flash drives.WipeWipe up to DoD specifications or use Secure Erase to erase drives.Image to External Storage DeviceThe Falcon allows you to image to an external storage device such as a NAS, using the Gigabit Ethernet port, USB 3.0 or via the SAS/SATA connection.
+Optional adapters are available for eSATA, mSATA and flash drives.WipeWipe up to DoD specifications or use Secure Erase to erase drives, wipe at speeds up to 27GB/minImage to External Storage DeviceThe Falcon allows you to image to an external storage device such as a NAS, using the Gigabit Ethernet port, USB 3.0 or via the SAS/SATA connection.

 HPA And DCO CaptureDetect and capture Host Protected Areas (HPA) and Device Configuration Overlay (DCO) hidden areas on the source (suspect) drive.

 Compact SizeThe Falcon is light weight, at 2.5lbs (1.09kg) and features a small footprint of 8.5″W X 3″H X 6.25″D (21.6cm X 7.6cm X 15.9cm)